Jaco-Julio/CustomerTransactionPrediction/README.md

 11. The test set was classified and the main metric techniques were used to determine the best classifier.
 There was also the confusion matrix of the classifiers.

 ## Analysis of results

+The best classification model was made by the random forest algorithm.